dldelete - log deletion of logical RMSfile

 Dldelete records a marker in the current log file to remove an

 RMSfile.
-When the restore program, drestore(C-1),
+When the restore program, drestore(C-1), encounters this

 marker, it removes the named logical RMSfile.